HullSeals/dispatch-tools/README.md

 This project is governed under the [GNU General Public License v3.0](LICENSE) license.

 # Project Status
-This project is in a BETA state, with structural changes upcoming.
-Mind the dust - this is being updated frequently.
+This project is in a ALPHA state, and most features have not been implemented.
+Please pardon the mess as we develop this project.